Kaveh Madani

-He is known for his work on integrating game theory and decision analysis into water resources management models.
-His research and outreach activities have influenced water policy in Iran.
-He also has played a major role in raising public awareness about Iran's water and environmental problems in recent years.
+In the academic world, Madani is known for his work on integrating game theory and decision analysis into water resources management models, and for developing the first formal definition of the "Water Bankruptcy" concept.
+He is the author of the "Global Water Bankruptcy Report" and has won many awards, including the Stockholm Water Prize.
+His research and outreach activities influenced water policy in Iran, and he has played a major role in raising public awareness about Iran's water and environmental problems.